-Figure 5-3: Standard trimming for Trench cuts
+Figure 5-3 Procedures for Working in Road and Motorway Corridors -3: Standard trimming for Trench cuts

-Figure 5-4: Parallel cutting of joints
+Figure 5-4 Procedures for Working in Road and Motorway Corridors -4: Parallel cutting of joints

-- After backfill and prior to surface reinstatement, the Utility Operator must re-cut surfaces if required, to achieve a neat simple pattern for reinstatement and to maintain minimum trimming allowances.
-Generally this will mean parallel saw cuts on the sides of any area, but for open graded porous asphalt saw cutting is not the recommended method. - 5.
-When a Trench turns a corner, additional allowances must be made, as shown in Figure 5-5.
+4. After backfilling and prior to surface reinstatement, the Utility Operator must re-cut surfaces if required, to achieve a neat simple pattern for reinstatement and to maintain minimum trimming allowances.

+Generally this will mean parallel saw cuts on the sides of any area, but for open graded porous asphalt saw cutting is not the recommended method.

+5. When a Trench turns a corner, additional allowances must be made, as shown in Figure 5-5.

-Figure 5-5: Trench excavation with corners
+Figure 5-5 Procedures for Working in Road and Motorway Corridors -5: Trench excavation with corners

-Figure 5-6: Finishing of irregular shaped excavations
+Figure 5-6 Procedures for Working in Road and Motorway Corridors -6: Finishing of irregular shaped excavations